emacsmirror/third-time/README.md

 Additionally, there's a "nag" timer which can be used to periodically remind the user that a break has been completed.
 It is controlled with the `third-time-nag-time` which is a number of minutes, if it is 0, no nagging will take place.

+## Bug Reports and Patches

+If you find a bug or wish to submit a patch, send an email to `~swflint/public-inbox@lists.sr.ht`.